Just because a family has a low income does not mean that it cannot have a pet to love. Everyone needs the hug of a fussy feline or a loyal canine.

 22. Shakespeare Animal Fund

-Shakespeare Animal Fund offers financial assistance for veterinary bills for sickness, accidents, and other emergency care.
-They’ve helped over 13,000 pets in northern Nevada since inception.
+Shakespeare Animal Fund offers financial assistance for emergency veterinary bills for sickness, accidents, and other emergency care.
+They’ve helped over 13,000 pets in northern Nevada since its inception.

 Shakespeare Animal Fund will help with emergency pet care for the disabled, elderly, and whose total income doesn’t exceed current poverty guidelines.
 Click here for the current US Department of Health & Human Services Poverty Guidelines.
 Depending on the number of people in the household, it can range from around $12,000 to $44,000 in annual income.